Where does our recycling go?

 Whilst best endeavours are made to find a UK market, sometimes the demand for a material just does not exist in the UK.
 Furthermore, current UK markets do not have sufficient capacity to be able to absorb all of the dry recyclables the UK collects.

 This means it is necessary to all allow our private sector partners, subject to regulatory compliance, the freedom to trade dry recyclables on the international market in order to achieve the best income streams and / or lowest costs for tax payers.

-More detail about the end destinations for all of Hertfordshire's recycling, garden waste, food waste and residual waste, including maps, can be found on pages 38-42 of the 2017/18 Hertfordshire Waste Partnership Annual report.
+More detail about the end destinations for all of Hertfordshire's recycling, garden waste, food waste and residual waste, including maps, can be found in the 2018/19 Hertfordshire Waste Partnership Annual report.

 How much does it cost to recycle?
 Is it cheaper to just dispose of everything?